The arrival of the Dajjal

 - People will start killing each other without any reason.

-Is there’s a believe in other religions about the Dajjal (the false Messiah)?
+Is there’s a belief in other religions about the Dajjal (the false Messiah)?

 Dajjal who is the opposite of the saver Messiah is described as anti-messiah by the Jews.
 And Dajjal is believed to be killed by the breath of the Messiah.